joachimdieterich/laravel-curriculum-adminlte3/readme.md

 > To run this project, you must have PHP 7 installed as a prerequisite.

-Begin by cloining this repository to your machine, and installing all Composer dependencies.
+Begin by cloning this repository to your machine, and installing all Composer dependencies.

 ```bash
 git clone https://github.com/joachimdieterich/laravel-curriculum-adminlte3.git